pooja-thalur/pooja-thalur/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - :seedling: Exploring, learning, and growing in Machine learning, and Data analytics.
 - :zap: I solve problems on Leetcode, explore new tech and read tech articles in my free time.
-- :mailbox:
-  How to reach me:
+- Reach me on - poojathalur@gmail.com and
   <a href="https://www.linkedin.com/in/poojathalur/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>